 We are a research group in the School of Energy and Environment at the City University of Hong Kong.
 Our main research focus is Environmental Microbiology and Biotechnology.
 We are especially interested in addressing biological questions related to energy, environment and human health.
 We work at the interface of fundamental microbial sciences, biotechnology and engineering.
 Our research strives to apply microbes to solve pressing problems facing our society.

 News: Postdoctoral Fellow Opportunities

-A recent Ph.D. biochemical engineering, bioengineering, microbiology, molecular biology, systems biology or a related discipline.
-Candidates should be familiar with advanced molecular techniques and have strong experimental skills.
+Candidates should have a recent Ph.D. in chemical engineering, metabolic engineering, bioengineering, microbiology, molecular biology, systems biology, bioinformatics or a related discipline.
 Proficient oral and written communication skills in English and the ability to work independently and collaboratively in a multi-disciplinary team are essential.

 To apply please submit your CV to Patrick Lee at <email@example.com>.
 Review of applications will begin immediately and applications will be accepted until the position is filled.
 Salary offered will be highly competitive, commensurate with qualifications and experience.
 Contract duration is for one year and can be renewed subject to performance.
 For more information, please email Patrick Lee.